LoopKit/loopdocs/docs/loop-3/features.md

 * The right side shows a modified bolus greater than the recommended bolus
 * Note that the `Glucose` prediction graph updates based off the `Bolus` value, giving the user the opportunity to accept or change their proposed value before tapping `Save and Deliver`
 * At the next Loop cycle, the app modifies insulin delivery based on the saved information
-    * For the example with bolus less than recommended amount:
+    * For the example with bolus less than the recommended amount:
         * Loop will **NOT** begin to automatically increase insulin delivery until the current glucose is above the bottom of the `Correction` range
         * The recommendation to add insulin when the current glucose is below the `Correction Range` is only offered as a manual feature and is limited to an amount predicted to maintain glucose above the `Safety Threshold`
-    * For the example with bolus greater than recommended amount:
+    * For the example with bolus greater than the recommended amount:
-        * Loop will probably issue an automatic temp basal of 0 U/hr
+        * Loop will probably issue an automatic temporary basal of 0 U/hr
-        * This is a common "super-bolus" scenario; in other words, "borrow" basal for the meal bolus to limit post meal spikes
+        * This is a common "super-bolus" scenario; in other words, "borrow" basal for the meal bolus to limit post-meal spikes
 * Remember - the `Glucose` prediction is what happens if you `Save and Deliver` and then no further adjustments are made to insulin delivery by Loop

 ![meal bolus when bolus recommended is decreased on left and increased on right](img/loop-3-meal-bolus-mod-rec.svg){width="900"}